Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Experiments

+\textbf{Metrics.} To evaluate the classification performance, we use Top-1 accuracy.
+For object detection, we report mean Average Precision (AP) as an evaluation metric.
+We also provide several metrics to evaluate how the input size and architecture complexity affect the cost of the student model.
+For input-related costs, we provide the storage and transmission (Stg/Trans.) for one image.
+For architecture-related costs, we provide the number of parameters (Param.).
+Moreover, we use the number of multiply–accumulate operations (MACs) to measure the computational complexity of the model, which is related to both the input size and architecture complexity.

+We also propose a metric to evaluate the reduction of storage and transmission cost (Stg/Trans Red.), which is calculated as:

+another metric is proposed to evaluate the reduction of computational complexity (Comput Red.), which is calculated as:

-\textbf{Implementation details.} In this paper, the spatial size of high-resolution input is $224\times 224$, we use two down-sampling rate, \ie $K=2$ and $K=4$, so the spatial size of low-resolution input is $\frac{224}{K}\times \frac{224}{K}$.
-We use mini-batch stochastic gradient descent (SGD) as the optimizer, the momentum and the weight decay is set as 0.9 and 0.0005, respectively.
-On VOC07 and CUB, we train the model by 45 epochs with batch size 32.
-When student build on the ResNet variants, we set the learning rate as 0.001 in the first 30 epochs and then reduced by a factor of 10 for the remaining 15 epochs.
-For the setting (d) built on ShuffleNetV2 1.0, we modify the learning rate as 0.01, and follow the same setting as the ResNet.
-We set $\gamma=14$ and $\eta=1.5$, the number of groups in FSR is set 32 for ResNet and 1024 for ShuffleNetV2 1.0, detailed experiments are provided in the supplement.
-Our code is implemented on the basis of PyTorch \cite{paszke2017automatic}, and all experiments are running on a Tesla V100S GPU.
+\textbf{Implementation details.} For the image classification task, we use mini-batch stochastic gradient descent (SGD) as the optimizer, and the momentum and the weight decay are set as 0.9 and 0.0005, respectively.
+On CUB and Aircraft, we set the learning rate as 0.01, 0.02, and 0.001 for ResNet, ShuffleNetV2, and ViT, respectively.
+We train the model by 120 epochs with batch size 64, the learning rate is reduced by a factor of 10 after every 30 epochs.
+On ImageNet, we set the learning rate as 0.001 and keep the remaining setting the same as CUB and Aircraft.
+The value of $\gamma$ is determined by the architecture of the student network we analyze it in Section~\ref{sec:ablation}.
+The value of $\eta$ is set as 10.
+For the object detection task, all models are implemented under the MMDetection~\cite{chen2019mmdetection} toolkit.
+Our code is implemented on the basis of PyTorch \cite{paszke2017automatic}, and all experiments are carried out on an NVIDIA GeForce 3090 GPU.